Holiday in Umbria

 For summer swimming, the best beaches are just below Castiglione, near the fishing village of Torricella, at the Lido di Tuoro and, best of all, on Isola Polvese, the largely uninhabited and impeccably landscaped island reached by boat from the tourist village of San Feliciano.
 Passignano is where you should go if you're looking for organized activities like sailing, windsurfing and diving.

 Gubbio is a small medieval town situated in a panoramic position and in the middle of a really beautiful landscape.
 Gubbio is maybe the most classic village of Umbria characterized by narrow streets, bridges, small piazzas and medieval quarters.

 It has long been known for its ceramics.
 So, if you are looking for a hand painted souvenir reminding you of your vacation in Umbria, this is the place to buy for it.

 Todi is a picturesque medieval hill town with marvelous views in all directions, surrounded by medieval, Roman and Etruscan walls.
 Although it's a hill town, its centre at the top of the hill is quite flat so you can easily walk around.
 The central piazza, originally the Roman forum, has several beautiful medieval buildings.
 Sights are close together and there are good places to linger, enjoying the views or the ambiance.

 Do not drive into the city centre as you might receive a fine.
 There's a large pay parking lot, Porta Orvietana, below the town centre with a lift into town.

-Book your holiday home in Umbria
+I hope you will book your holiday home in Umbria here.